Lotus-Token-Network/TC/README.md

 To start the PRESALE, the contract admin will have to manually execute the PRESALE function.
 Once each crowd-sale period reaches the limit, it will go to a waiting stage.
 To proceed with the next ICO period, the admin will manually execute the function that starts it.

+### 6. Auto-transfer Collected ETHs to A Destination Wallet

+The process of transferring collected funds into another wallet is now enabled, but will be tweaked to reflect the budget allocation chart...
+From the chart, a collection of single and multi-signature accounts will be added into the code.

 ## Next Coding Target

-6. Tweak the limits per ICO period.
-7. Setup of a way to manually stop the ICO period for emergency purposes.
+7. Setup multiple wallets as recipients of the funds divided according to the Budget Allocation Chart.
+8. Transfer of the rest of the tokens into one or more multi-sig wallet(s)
-8. Setting automatic Start and End Dates for each crowd-sale periods
+9. Setting automatic Start and End Dates for each crowd-sale periods
-9. Routine to distribute or transfer collected ETHs from crowd-sale to various addresses based on the whitepaper's budget allocation chart (thus making this a full-pledged smart contract).
+10. Routine to distribute or transfer collected ETHs from crowd-sale to various addresses based on the whitepaper's budget allocation chart (thus making this a full-pledged smart contract).
+11. Setup of a way to manually stop the ICO period for emergency purposes.
+12. Sorting out the way collected funds are distributed to various core team (10 people)

 ## Built With